-The Huawei Android 8.0 Oreo update is available now or coming soon for multiple devices, including those in the Honor line.
-And while Google’s latest software arrived in mid-2017, Huawei has only just started sending it out to select devices.
-Overall, the update is a work in progress and still listed as coming soon.
-Here’s what you need to know about the latest Huawei Android 8.0 Oreo updates.
+The Huawei Android 8.0 Oreo update is available now or coming soon for multiple devices, including those in the Honor line, as progress continues.
+Google’s latest software arrived in mid-2017, but many Huawei devices are only just now getting it.
+Here’s what you need to know about any and all Huawei Android 8.0 Oreo updates.

-As expected, popular smartphones from all major manufacturers will see an update to Android 8.0 soon.
+As expected, popular smartphones from all major manufacturers will see an update to Android 8.0 or 8.1 soon.
 Of course, if they didn’t launch with the new software out of the box.
 We’ve seen a lot of movement from Huawei, Sony, LG, and even Samsung.
 Multiple companies have beta tests well under way, or near completion.
-This means during the next few months of 2018 tons of devices will get the new software.
+And others already updated every phone they offer, like OnePlus.
+This means throughout March and April tons of devices will get the new software.